Battle of the Tarigo Convoy: Italian convoys

-The usual route for Italian convoys from Italy to Libya was round the west of Sicily and down the Tunisian coast to Tripoli with occasional excursions to Benghazi.
-Some supplies delivered to Tripoli were then loaded onto coasters and carried eastwards to the smaller ports along the Libyan shore to reduce the pressure on the Libyan road transport system; some coasters had been attacked and sunk by British submarines.
+The usual route for Italian convoys from Italy to Libya was round the west of Sicily and down the Tunisian coast to Tripoli, with occasional excursions to Benghazi.
+Some supplies delivered to Tripoli were transferred to coasters and carried eastwards to the smaller ports along the Libyan shore, to reduce the pressure on the Libyan road transport system; some coasters had been attacked and sunk by British submarines.
 The route through Tunisian coastal waters was about 400 nmi for which fighter escort in the central part of the journey was difficult to provide so it was usually traversed at night.
-Convoys often comprised four Italian or German ships and sailed at two-to-three day intervals, German ships transporting German troops and equipment.
-Escorts were provided by the Regia Marina (Italian Royal Navy) and was organised by the Italian naval authorities.
+Convoys to and from Italy often comprised four Italian or German ships and sailed at two-to-three day intervals, German ships transporting German troops and equipment.
+Escort was provided by the Regia Marina (Italian Royal Navy) organised by the Italian naval authorities.
 The move of the German 5th Light Motorised Division began at the start of February 1941 and by March fifteen convoys had arrived carrying 25,000 men, 8,500 vehicles and 26,000 LT of supplies and equipment.
 By late May the 15th Panzer Division had arrived and the movement of Italian troops resumed.